MorphaxTheDeveloper/egeakman/egeakman_resume.md

 <egeakmanegeakman@hotmail.com>

 Hello, I'm Ege Akman, and 16 years old.
 I got into programming when I was 14.
 I know Python, Java, HTML, CSS, JavaScript, Bash, and PowerShell.
 I actively use some Adobe CC applications such as Photoshop, Premiere Pro, Illustrator.
 My favorite text editor is Visual Studio Code.
-I am familiar with Git and GitHub.
+I am big fan of open-source and I am familiar with Git and GitHub.
 I also did create a Discord bot with Python that has features in different categories such as music, moderation, entertainment.
 I am really interested in AI/machine learning and vision processing.
 I am currently learning C++.
 Most importantly I love learning new things and am a fast learner.
 I also play the electric guitar and participate in a professional choir as a chorister.

 **Here are my social media accounts:**

 **GitHub:** <https://github.com/egeakman>

 **LinkedIn:** <https://www.linkedin.com/in/egeakman>

+**PyPI:** <https://pypi.org/user/egeakman> (I release some of my projects on PyPI as CLI tools etc.)

 **Instagram:** <https://www.instagram.com/ege.akmn>